The Sweet

-The Sweet (often shortened to just Sweet), are a British glam rock band that rose to prominence in the 1970s.
-Their best known line-up consisted of lead vocalist Brian Connolly, bass player Steve Priest, guitarist Andy Scott, and drummer Mick Tucker.
-The group were originally called The Sweetshop.
+The Sweet (sometimes known as Sweet) are a British glam rock band who rose to prominence in the 1970s.
+Their best-known line-up consisted of lead vocalist Brian Connolly, bassist Steve Priest, guitarist Andy Scott and drummer Mick Tucker.

-The band were formed in London in 1968 and achieved their first hit, "Funny Funny", in 1971 after teaming up with songwriters Nicky Chinn and Mike Chapman and record producer Phil Wainman.
-During 1971 and 1972, their musical style followed a marked progression from the Archies-like bubblegum style of "Funny Funny" to a Who-influenced hard rock style supplemented by a striking use of high-pitched backing vocals.
+The band formed in London in 1968, originally under the name The Sweetshop, and achieved their first hit, "Funny, Funny", in 1971, after teaming up with songwriters Nicky Chinn and Mike Chapman and record producer Phil Wainman.
+During 1971 and 1972, their musical style showed a marked progression, from the Archies-like bubblegum style of "Funny, Funny" to a Who-influenced hard rock style, supplemented by a use of high-pitched backing vocals.

-The band first achieved success in the UK charts, with thirteen Top 20 hits during the 1970s alone, with "Block Buster!"
-(1973) topping the chart, followed by three consecutive number two hits in "Hell Raiser" (1973), "The Ballroom Blitz" (1973) and "Teenage Rampage" (1974).
-The band turned to a more hard rock style with their mid-career singles, like 1974's "Turn It Down".
-"Fox on the Run" (1975) also reached number two on the UK charts.
-These results were topped in West Germany and other countries on the European mainland.
-They also achieved success and popularity in the US with the top ten hits "Little Willy", "The Ballroom Blitz", "Fox on the Run", and "Love is Like Oxygen".
+The band first achieved success in the UK charts during the 1970s, having thirteen top 20 hits, with "Block Buster!"
+(1973) topping the chart, followed by three consecutive number-two hits: "Hell Raiser" (1973), "The Ballroom Blitz" (1973) and "Teenage Rampage" (1974).
+The band turned to a more hard rock style with their mid-career singles, such as 1974's "Turn It Down".
+"Fox on the Run" (1975) also reached number two on the UK chart.
+The band were popular in West Germany and other countries on the European mainland.
+The group achieved success in the US with the top ten hits "Little Willy", "The Ballroom Blitz", "Fox on the Run", and "Love Is Like Oxygen".

-The Sweet had their last international success in 1978 with "Love Is Like Oxygen".
-Connolly left the group in 1979 to start a solo career and the remaining members continued as a trio until disbanding in 1981.
+Sweet had their last international success in 1978 with "Love Is Like Oxygen".
+Connolly left the group in 1979 to start a solo career, and the remaining members continued as a trio until they disbanded in 1981.
 From the mid-1980s, Scott, Connolly and Priest each played with their own versions of Sweet at different times.
 Connolly died in 1997, Tucker in 2002 and Priest in 2020.
 Andy Scott is still active with his version of the band.
-Sweet have since sold over 35 million albums worldwide.
+Sweet have sold over 35 million albums worldwide.